PulseWaves/Specification/specification.rst

 File Creation Year:
   The year, expressed as a four digit number, in which the file was created.

+Version Number:
+  The version number consists of a major and minor field.
+All minor versions of the same major version will be fully forward and backward compatible.

 Header Size:
   The size, in bytes, of the Pulse Header itself.
 For version 1.0 this size is 288 bytes.
 If the header is extended through the addition of data at the end of the header by a new revision of the Pulse specification, the Header Size field will reflect this.